-For the children and youth served in Short-Doyle or inpatient Fee-For-Service Medi-Cal programs, Figure 14-1, summarizes the observed distribution of clients within each age group since FY 1988-89.
+For the children and youth served in Short-Doyle or inpatient Fee-For-Service Medi-Cal programs, Figure 14-1., summarizes the observed distribution of clients within each age group since FY 1988-89.
 As shown in Figure 14-2, 6% were in the age group 0-5 years, (which is an increase from the previous year's percentage of 3.2% for this age group).
 The 6-11 year olds made up 35.2% of the clients, and as in previous years the majority of children (58.8%) were adolescents aged 12-17 years.
-The majority of children in the system were boys, 16,617 (61%), and 10,640 (39%) girls as shown in Figure 14-3.

 For Short-Doyle and Fee-For-Service Medi-Cal clients during FY 97-98, 78% were from minority ethnic groups, which is slightly higher than the 73.5% observed in FY 96-97.
 This is consistent with the proportions of minority clients which have been 70% or higher over the past eight Fiscal Years.
-During FY 1997-98, Hispanics comprised 38% of the clients, followed by 29% Black; 22% White; 3 % Asian; and 8% Other/Unknown ethnic groups (Figure 14-4).
-Figure 14-5 summarizes the percentages of children in each ethnic group since FY 1988.
+During FY 1997-98, Hispanics comprised 38% of the clients, followed by 29% Black; 22% White; 3 % Asian; and 8% Other/Unknown ethnic groups (Figure 14-3).
+Figure 14-4 summarizes the percentages of children in each ethnic group since FY 1988.

 When primary admit diagnosis for the total children's population of 27,257 are collapsed into major diagnostic categories, 63.7% of the children were diagnosed with a severe mental illness.
 The collapsed categories reveal that 31.3% of the children were diagnosed with Bi-Polar Disorders of all types; 25.3% Major Depression; 3.3% Psychosis; 2.7% Schizophrenia; and 1.1% Pervasive Developmental Disorders.
 If the categories Bi-Polar Disorders and Major Depression were combined, these two diagnosed as having a severe mental illness.
-(Figure 14-6)
+(Figure 14-5)

-Figures 14-7, 14-8 and 14-9 describe the ages, gender, ethnic groups and collapsed diagnostic categories for the children who were in the State Metropolitan Hospital during FY 1997-98.
+Figures 14-6,7 and 8 describe the ages, gender, ethnic groups and collapsed diagnostic categories for the children who were in the State Metropolitan Hospital during FY 1997-98.

 During the FY 97-98 the Agency of Primary Responsibility for 25.1% of the children in the DMH system was the Department of Children and Family Services (DCFS).
 The Department of Probation had 11.6% of this group under its supervision.
 The Los Angeles Unified School District was the Agency of Primary Responsibility for 9.5% of DMH clients, and 48% fell into the category of "Other" (primarily the client's families).
-(Figure 14-10)
+(Figure 14-9)

-Figures 14-11 through 14-13 refer to the gender, ethnic group, and ages of the children who were under the supervision of the Department of Probation.
+Figures 14-10, 11, 12 refer to the gender, ethnic group, and ages of the children who were under the supervision of the Department of Probation.
 The majority, (70.5%) were boys and 38.5% were Hispanic.
 Black males made up the next largest group (33.0).
 The average age was 15.6 years.

-Figures 14-14 through 14-16 are the statistics for children under the supervision of the Department of Children and Family Services.
+Figures 14-13, 14, 15 are the statistics for children under the supervision of the Department of Children and Family Services.
 In this group, 51.7% were boys, 35.8% Hispanic (35.7%) Black, and the average age was younger (11.3 years.)